ldanielswakman/harvest-website/_sections/careers.markdown

     We grow with you - we're open to your suggestions and new business ideas"
   is_visible: true
 - title: Mobile Media Buyer (remote)
-  text: |-
-    **Harvest** is a mobile performance marketing agency started by a team of industry experts who saw a need in the industry for a more strict approach to client services and traffic quality.
+  text: "**Harvest** is a mobile performance marketing agency started by a team of

-    We currently focus our media buying efforts on providing user acqusition to mobile apps.
-However, we are expanding into new verticals within the mobile performance marketing industry and we're looking for additional, creative team members to create that future together.

-    **Harvest** members work remotely from various locations in USA & UK/Germany based on flexible conditions and strong teamwork.
-If you're looking to grow a new startup while working from any location in the world on your own terms, this will be a great fit for you.

-    **Your tasks**

-    * Daily setup and management of media buying for various performance marketing campaigns
-    * ROI oriented optimization of traffic, user retention and costs
-    * Managing activity on several traffic sources and actively testing new ones on CPC/CPM model
-    * Suggesting new traffic sources with good ROI potential and making sure it meets the demand of our clients
-    * Actively testing new sources and verticals
-    * Staying within designated budgets and optimizing our profit margin
-    * Seting up S2S tracking between all of our platforms and ensuring that all data is gathered correctly

-    **Your profile**

-    * Relevant experience in performance marketing (minimum one year)
-    * Familiar with DSP/SSP ecosystem and RTB media buying
-    * Experience with a wide range of traffic sources preferred with a focus on display, video, native and similar
-    * Analytical and numbers oriented
-    * Able to quickly calculate and report ROI and overal daily performance.
-Well organized
-    * You are cost efficient and understand how to make your campaigns profitable
-    * Team player and efficient at quickly reporting and communicating status of each campaign
-    * Expert in mobile tracking

-    **What we offer**

-    * Flexible working conditions - work from any location and manage your own time!
-    * Flat and transparent hirarchy - you learn from everyone on the team and your tasks can be very varied
-    * We cover any additional costs of travel, software and hardware needed
-    * Competitive compensation and bonus structure
-    * We grow with you - we're open to your suggestions and any new business ideas
+    industry experts who saw a need in the industry for a more strict approach to client services and traffic quality.\n\nWe currently focus our media buying efforts on providing user acquisition to mobile apps.
+However, we are expanding into new verticals within the mobile performance marketing industry and we're looking for additional, creative team members to create that future together.\n\n**Harvest** members work remotely from various locations in USA & UK/Germany based on flexible conditions and strong teamwork.
+If you're looking to grow a new startup while working from any location in the world on your own terms, this will be a great fit for you.\n\n**  \nYour tasks**\n\n* Daily setup and management of media buying for various performance marketing campaigns\n* ROI oriented optimization of traffic, user retention and costs\n* Managing activity on several traffic sources and actively testing new ones on CPC/CPM model\n* Suggesting new traffic sources with good ROI potential and making sure it meets the demand of our clients\n* Actively testing new sources and verticals\n* Staying within designated budgets and optimizing our profit margin\n* Setting up S2S tracking between all of our platforms and ensuring that all data is gathered correctly\n\n**  \nYour profile**\n\n* Relevant experience in performance marketing (minimum one year)\n* Familiar with DSP/SSP ecosystem and RTB media buying\n* Experience with a wide range of traffic sources preferred with a focus on display, video, native and similar\n* Analytical and numbers-oriented\n* Able to quickly calculate and report ROI and overall daily performance.
+Well organized\n* You are cost-efficient and understand how to make your campaigns profitable\n* Team player and efficient at quickly reporting and communicating the status of each campaign\n* Expert in mobile tracking\n\n**What we offer**\n\n* Flexible working conditions - work from any location and manage your own time!\n* Flat and transparent hierarchy - you learn from everyone on the team and your tasks can be very varied\n* We cover any additional costs of travel, software and hardware needed\n* Competitive compensation and bonus structure\n* We grow with you - we're open to your suggestions and any new business ideas"
   is_visible: true
 - title: Business Development Manager (remote)
   text: |-